Site icon Outdoor Gearzine "Outdoor Gearzine"

 Light distribution image (wide light)

-It can be irradiated from a lower position than the head, so if you use a filter to make it into spot light, it's very reassuring even if it gets wrapped in fog.
-If you set it to mid-mode (200lm), it will last for 15 hours, and if you put one special rechargeable battery (18650 lithium-ion battery) in your backpack, you can use it in power mode (1000lm) all night.
+It can be used from a position lower than your head, so if you attach a filter and use it as a spot light, it's very reliable even when you're surrounded by fog.
+In medium mode (200lm), it lasts for 15 hours, and if you carry a dedicated rechargeable battery (18650 lithium-ion battery) in your backpack, you can use it all night in power mode (1000lm)

 This is ◎